Getting Noticed on LinkedIn

 In LinkedIn, you can have several profiles.
 You may have profiles in different languages.
 But your profile also displays differently depending on how you manage your privacy settings.
 Most individuals show more to their connections than to everyone on LinkedIn.
 There is no right or wrong here: you may want to be transparent and show your profile to anyone member of LinkedIn.
 However, be mindful of what others in your current company can see and what message they might take away, especially if you can be seen to be encouraging alternative employment offers.

 There you have it: five simple tips to put together a clear, honest and memorable profile on LinkedIn whereby you showcase your achievements and enhance both your visibility and employability.
 By all means, do let me know what you think.
 Was this helpful?
 If you are already on LinkedIn, is that also how you went about building your LinkedIn profile?
 Do you have other tips you might kindly share?
-Let me invite you to be in touch: to email me, just click here.

 If this article resonated with you, don’t hesitate to contact me for a chat where we would explore what is going on for you and what you would like to have happen.
 To contact me, click here.